Veziik/X95-TeleStock/README.md

 15. Done!
 Feel free to rubberize the pad itself for better interface with the body.

 # Use Guidelines
 This is a telescoping stock made out of plastic, it is not made for buttstroking doors, tables, neighbors, or yourself.
 It will otherwise readily handle the recoil of the 9mm, 5.56 and .300Blk catrtridges when fully collapsed or at any locking point.
-I strongly recommend printing an extra set of arms in the event that one breaks.

 ### When Repairing, ALWAYS keep at least one telesoping arm inserted into the main locking body or completely disassemble the firearm before repairing, regardless of damage taken.
 NEVER leave the main locking body without telescoping bars.
 When replacing both bars, simply swap the bars out one at a time, and always keep the pad connected to the telescoping bars whenever possible.